starknet-edu/starknetbook/src/ch02-16-apibara.md

 ## Lets see it in action

-No that we have apibara streaming the swap objects into our MongoDB, we can build a frontend to display the swaps in real-time.
+Now that we have apibara streaming the swap objects into our MongoDB, we can build a frontend to display the swaps in real-time.
 Please see the example in [here](https://github.com/starknet-edu/starknetbook/tree/main/examples/apibara-example/apibara-frontend)

 Since, this go out of the scope of this book, we will not cover the frontend part.